 Affordable Cost of Living in Andorra

 Affordability is an understandable consideration when relocating.
 Unless you’re of the wealthy elite, you’ll want to know that you can sustain yourself in your new country.
 Should you choose to move here, that’s certainly a possibility.

 On average, the cost of living here is comparatively lower than many places in Europe.
 Knowing what you can expect to pay for basic expenses such as rent, transportation, groceries, entertainment and so on can help you make an informed decision.

 First Class Healthcare

 With nearly four physicians for every 1000 residents and excellent coverage from the government, Andorran residents can rest assured that they’ll be well taken care of should the need arise.
 A 2017 Lancet publication ranked the principality’s progressive healthcare system higher than even Switzerland and Norway.

-Locals are completely covered for childbirth, while hospital stays and medical and dental visits are covered at 90% and 75% respectively.
-Furthermore, healthcare isn’t limited to within the country’s borders.
+Locals are completely covered for childbirth, while hospital stays and medical and dental visits are covered at 90% and 75% respectively, further highlighting the advantages of living in Andorra.
+Additionally, healthcare isn't limited to within the country's borders.

 If this brief overview has piqued your interest, keep reading to see how it’s possible for expats to relocate to this part of the world.
 If you need more information, feel free to get in touch with us.
 We’re happy to help.

-With a new economic openness, the country’s goal is to attract and encourage foreign investment.
+With a new economic openness, the country’s goal is to attract and encourage foreign investment, fostering a vibrant environment for living in Andorra. .
 Foreign business owners are attracted to the advantageous tax system and social benefits, in addition to its solid banking system and excellent quality of life.

 New measures, including the following, allow the country to focus on enabling business owners to operate within the principality and employ locals.